Drock91/DK_WAVE_7_XRPLGRANT/README.md

 Future Plans
 Transition from Windows containers to Linux containers for better transport interoperability.
 WebGL build to enable browser-based gameplay.
-Getting Started
-Clone the repo: git clone https://github.com/your_username_/DragonKill.online.git Install the required packages.
-Follow the setup guidelines for Unity and Heroku.
-Run the server and then the client to get into the game.

 Contributing
 We appreciate all contributions.
 See CONTRIBUTING.md for details.